Bradley Trevor Greive: Wildlife conservation and other activities

-Life Benefactor – Durrell Wildlife Conservational Trust (UK), Patron – Painted Dog Conservation Inc (Africa), International Conservation Ambassador – Fort Worth Zoo (USA), Council Member of the Australian Youth Orchestra, Board Member – Australia Poetry Centre, Ambassador – Dymocks Literacy Foundation.
+Life Benefactor – Durrell Wildlife Conservational Trust (Jersey), Patron – Painted Dog Conservation Inc (Africa), International Conservation Ambassador – Fort Worth Zoo (USA), Council Member of the Australian Youth Orchestra, Board Member – Australia Poetry Centre, Ambassador – Dymocks Literacy Foundation.

 In 2002 Greive teamed up with famed Japanese wildlife photographer, Mitsuaki Iwago, to produce a book on biodiversity entitled Priceless – The Vanishing Beauty of a Fragile Planet.
 Greive donated all his author royalties to the Taronga Foundation, an Australasian wildlife conservation charity.
 The book has inspired numerous people to take positive action in regards to wildlife conservation, including British filmmaker, Steve Piper, who went on to make an acclaimed documentary about critically endangered Scottish Wildcats.

 In 2004 Greive qualified for the Russian space program by completing testing and basic training at the Yuri Gagarin Cosmonaut Training Center in Moscow, and in 2006 won the French Polynesian Ha'a'piti Rock lifting championships.

-On 24 October 2013 Greive attended the official opening of the Tasmanian Devil exhibit at San Diego Zoo in his capacity as both a Tasmanian representative and also as Governor of Taronga Western Plains Zoo; the Taronga Conservation Society Australia facility that provided the Tasmanian Devils for this international conservation education partnership.
+On 24 October 2013 Greive attended the official opening of the Tasmanian Devil exhibit at the San Diego Zoo in his capacity as both a Tasmanian representative and also as Governor of Taronga Western Plains Zoo; the Taronga Conservation Society Australia facility that provided the Tasmanian Devils for this international conservation education partnership.

 National honors

-In 2014 Greive was appointed to the Order of Australia for his significant service to literature and wildlife conservation.
+In 2014 Greive was appointed a Member of the Order of Australia for his significant service to literature and wildlife conservation.